Sufficient dimension reduction for regression with metric space-valued responses: Abstract

 \section{Abstract}

-As novel data collection becomes increasingly common, traditional dimension reduction and data visualization techniques are becoming inadequate to analyze these complex data.
-A surrogate-assisted sufficient dimension reduction (SDR) method for regression with a general metric-valued response on Euclidean predictors is proposed.
-The response objects are mapped to a real-valued distance matrix using an appropriate metric and then projected onto a large sample of random unit vectors to obtain scalar-valued surrogate responses.
-An ensemble estimate of the subspaces for the regression of the surrogate responses versus the predictor is used to estimate the original central space.
-Under this framework, classical SDR methods such as ordinary least squares and sliced inverse regression are extended.
-The surrogate-assisted method applies to responses on compact metric spaces including but not limited to Euclidean, distributional, and functional.
-An extensive simulation experiment demonstrates the superior performance of the proposed surrogate-assisted method on synthetic data compared to existing competing methods where applicable.
-The analysis of the distributions and functional trajectories of county-level COVID-19 transmission rates in the U.S. as a function of demographic characteristics is also provided.
-The theoretical justifications are included as well.
+Data visualization and dimension reduction for regression between a general metric space-valued response and Euclidean predictors is proposed.
+Current Fr\'ech\'et dimension reduction methods require that the response metric space be continuously embeddable into a Hilbert space, which imposes restriction on the type of metric and kernel choice.
+We relax this assumption by proposing a Euclidean embedding technique which avoids the use of kernels.
+Under this framework, classical dimension reduction methods such as ordinary least squares and sliced inverse regression are extended.
+An extensive simulation experiment demonstrates the superior performance of the proposed method on synthetic data compared to existing methods where applicable.
+The real data analysis of factors influencing the distribution of COVID-19 transmission in the U.S. and the association between BMI and structural brain connectivity of healthy individuals are also investigated.